amiabix/ZisK_SVM/README.md

 # Solana Virtual Machine with ZisK Integration

-A production-ready implementation of a Solana Virtual Machine (SVM) integrated with the ZisK zero-knowledge virtual machine for generating cryptographic proofs of transaction execution.
+An implementation of a Solana Virtual Machine (SVM) integrated with the ZisK zero-knowledge virtual machine for generating cryptographic proofs of transaction execution.

 ## Overview